CLA Women’s Committee

 3) Assembled a guide for CLA members taking parental leave:

-- This will be formally launched by the CLA in January 2017.
+- Formally launched by the CLA in January 2017.

 5) Organizes networking events in various cities across the province: